Gildingwells

 Gildingwells is a village and civil parish in the Metropolitan Borough of Rotherham in South Yorkshire, England, on the border with Nottinghamshire.
 It lies between Dinnington and Carlton in Lindrick at 53°22′N 1°10′W, and at an elevation of around 60 metres above sea level.
 It has a population of 115, increasing to 226 at the 2011 Census but now including Letwell.

 Situated on a rural crossroads, Gildingwells is little more than a collection of farms.
 Education and shopping needs are fulfilled by the nearby settlements of Dinnington and Woodsetts.

+The name Gildingwells probably derives from the Old English gildandewellas meaning 'the gushing springs'.
+Alternatively, the first element could be derived from gylden meaning 'golden'.